(1) In the distribution of the bankrupt's estate, his preferential debts . . . shall be paid in priority to other debts.

 (2) . . .

-(3) Debts which are neither preferential debts nor debts to which the next section applies also rank equally between themselves an
+(3) Debts which are neither preferential debts nor debts to which the next section applies also

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.